emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 If the model can not improve the baseline, we need to try a new model.

 In our problem, the baseline prediction is the average transportation cost per mile by mode and trailer type.
+We calculate Mean Absolute Error (MAE), Mean Percentage Error (MAPE), and accuracy as performance metrics.

+Let $$y_i$$ be the prediction and $$x_i$$ be the actual value.

 The following Python code is used to calculate baseline and accuracy metrics.

 {% highlight python %}